Maksym-Marko/wp-plugin-skeleton-generator/generate/input/readme.txt

 = From WordPress.org =

-1. Download 'Attach element from activity'.
+1. Download 'WP Plugin Skeleton'.
 2. Upload the 'WP Plugin Skeleton' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate 'WP Plugin Skeleton' from your Plugins page.
 4. ...